 What kind of assistance will the company provide if you become an agent?
 Please take note that training to be a State Farm agent can take you as long as two years to complete, which will consist of a one-year internship and a one-year independent undertaking.

 Once you get through these stages, you’ll become a bonafide State Farm agent.
 So be sure to be mentally and even financially ready to go through this rigid process.

 Here’s a step by step guide to becoming a supported agent of State Farm:

 - Before becoming a Term Independent Contractor Agent (TICA), you would have to first undergo an assessment by State Farm.

-- If you are selected by the company, you would receive a license and start a paid internship.
+- If you are selected by the company, you will receive a license and start a paid internship.
 The training would last for 6 to 9 months.
-The salary, according to a State Farm sales leader, is between $50,000 and $160,000.
+The salary ranges from $5,300 to $186,000, but the average is around $42,000.

 - Once you officially become a TICA, you will receive a minimum start-up bonus worth $30,000.

 - State Farm would pay for your licenses, including property and casualty, life and health, and notary public.